I’m Judi. I’m a writer. I help companies tell stories. I tell a lot of my own, too.

 Judi Ketteler has been writing stories since she was old enough to hold a pencil.
 Now, she is a collaborator in storytelling.
-She makes her living strategizing with businesses to figure out how to best craft and deliver their message, from web sites and videos to speeches and books.
+She makes her living strategizing with organizations to figure out how to best craft and deliver their message, from web sites and videos to speeches and books.
 In addition, she frequently works with content marketing agencies and editors at a variety of publications, especially in the areas of health, self-improvement, and culture.
-Judi has worked with brands such as Ethicon Endo-Surgery, American Heart Association, Cleveland Clinic, Cincinnati Children's Hospital Medical Center, ASICS, Origami Owl Jewelry, and Petco.
+Judi has worked with brands such as American Heart Association, Cleveland Clinic, Cincinnati Children's Hospital Medical Center, ASICS, Origami Owl Jewelry, and Petco.

 Judi got her start working at an agency as a copywriter, but has been on her own since 2002.
 A magazine-industry veteran, Judi has written for dozens of markets, such as Better Homes & Gardens, Good Housekeeping, The New York Times, Runner’s World, Self, Women’s Health, and many others.
 An essay she wrote for Whole Living won ASJA's award for "Best Magazine Essay" in 2011.
-Her first book, Sew Retro: A Stylish History of the Sewing Revolution + 25 Vintage-Inspired Projects for the Modern Girl, was published by Voyageur Press in 2010.
-Her second book, The Spoonflower Handbook in 2015) and her book about what it means to live a more honest life, Would I Lie To You?
+She is the author of two non-fiction books (Sew Retro in 2010, and The Spoonflower Handbook in 2015) and her book about what it means to live a more honest life, Would I Lie To You?
 The Amazing Power of Being Honest in a World That Lies, is forthcoming from Kensington Books in January 2020.

 When she’s not writing, Judi loves running, yoga, and flea markets.
 She lives with her husband and two young children in Cincinnati, Ohio.